Thudarum: Music

 The film's music and background score is composed by Jakes Bejoy.
 The first single titled "Kanmanipoove" was released on 21 February 2025.
 The second single titled "Kadha Thudarum" was released on 21 March 2025.
 The soundtrack album was released through Sony Music India on 11 April 2025.

 Release

 Theatrical

 Thudarum was first scheduled for a release in theatres on 30 January 2025.
 The date was then revised to 25 April 2025.
 Thudarum did receive a U/A 16+ certificate for strong bloody violence, threat, sexual abusive behavior and domestic abuse.
 The Telugu dub was released on the next day with the same title.
 The Tamil dubbed version titled as Thodarum, was released on 9 May 2025.

 Home media

 The film's digital streaming rights were acquired by JioHotstar.
 The film began streaming on JioHotstar from 30 May 2025 in Malayalam and dubbed versions of Tamil, Hindi, Telugu and Kannada languages.
-The satellite rights of the film is acquired by Asianet and will premiere on 5 September 2025 on occasion of Onam.
+The satellite rights of the film was acquired by Asianet and the film had its television premiere on 5 September 2025 on the occasion of Onam.